DPUkyle/ProgGen/README.md

 ~~Gosu~~ Java 8 project to do AppleScript codegen.

-Goal is to script the generation of EyeTV schedules data-driven by screen-scraped content.
+Goal is to script the generation of EyeTV schedules using screen-scraped content via [jsoup](http://jsoup.org/).

 2015 addendum:
 I changed to Java for these reasons: